oasis-alltracker/all-tracker/README.md

 - Recipient could also face legal risks for using other images in the app, even those not owned by Business Oasis.
 Recipient is solely responsible for obtaining proper licenses and permissions for any third-party images used in the Software.

 ## Copyright Notice
-The Software is owned by no one.
 The logo images included in the Software are owned by *Oasis: All-Tracker* (**business**) and all contain the word 'logo' in their name.